Menu Close

 Each Orange 60 session lasts for one hour and focuses on high-intensity interval training.
 The class, which is taken in a group, is split into three sections: Rowing, treadmills and floor exercises using weights.

-During the class, you’re fitted with an individual heart monitor which displays results on screens around the studio, showing which heart rate ‘zone’ you’re in based on a colour-coded system.
+During the class, you’re fitted with an individual heart monitor that displays results on screens around the studio, showing which heart rate ‘zone’ you’re in based on a colour-coded system.

 Grey, at the bottom end of the spectrum, is 50-60% of your maximum heart rate, while red at the top is 92-100%.
 To achieve EPOC, you need to get your heart into the orange zone.